← Back to guides

 Do this if your radiator is cold at the top but warm at the bottom — that means trapped air is preventing hot water from circulating.

-You need a radiator bleed key (about £1 from any hardware shop) and a cloth or small container to catch drips.
+You need a radiator bleed key (from any hardware shop) and a cloth or small container to catch drips.

 1